kabk/go-theses-2022-pavlo-sharapata/content/04-the-truth.md

 </div>

 The reason why *Truth to Materials* &hairsp;theory is so relevant in the context of a material called [Limestone](#figure "Limestone") is because it is a sedimentary rock which consists mostly of fossils that are frequently visible to the unaided eye.
 It is a highly valued material by architects because of its bold texture and roughness.
 It started to receive an appreciation for its natural authenticity, where every block of Limestone was unique and didn't look like any other one.
 So just as the main principles of Moore's *Truth to Materials*&hairsp;&hairsp;—&hairsp;where concrete is left untreated and unsanded, wood's grain is left unpolished and metal left exposed&hairsp;—&hairsp;Limestone is also chosen intentionally for its authentic qualities in a form of fossil inclusions.
-Along Limestone, inclusions can also be found in materials like [Marble](#figure "Marble"), [Granite](#figure "Granite"), [Gneiss](#figure "Gneiss") and [Quartz](#figure "Quartz").
-Christopher Barr&hairsp;—&hairsp;a founder of Washington's Urban Museum of Paleontology, notes in the interview with National Building Museum that:<br>
+Along Limestone, inclusions can also be found in materials like [Marble](#figure "Marble"), [Granite](#figure "Granite"), [Gneiss](#figure "Gneiss") and [Quartz](#figure "Quartz") too.
+[Christopher Barr](#figure "Christopher Barr")&hairsp;—&hairsp;a founder of Washington's Urban Museum of Paleontology, notes in the interview with National Building Museum that:<br>
 <br>

 <div class="quote">